St. Bernard exercise & Fitness Guide

 The St. Bernard needs 20–30 minutes of exercise daily.
 Despite lower energy needs, daily walks and play sessions are still important for preventing obesity and maintaining muscle tone.

-With a typical weight of 120-180 lbs and lifespan of 8-10 yrs, the St. Bernard requires thoughtful care tailored to their specific breed characteristics.
-Among large breeds in the working group, the St. Bernard stands out for its particular blend of physical characteristics and behavioral tendencies.
+At 120-180 lbs and with a typical 8-10 yrs lifespan, the St. Bernard rewards owners who understand the breed's specific quirks rather than treating it as a generic pet.
+Among large breeds in the working group, the St. Bernard stands out for its specific mix of physical characteristics and behavioral tendencies.

 Breed Health Context: The St. Bernard has documented genetic predispositions to hip dysplasia, bloat, heart disease.
 These conditions vary in prevalence and severity — not every St. Bernard will develop them, but awareness enables early detection and proactive management.
 Discuss breed-specific screening protocols with your veterinarian.